kubevirt/kubevirt/README.md

 ### Project Components

- * virt-api: <!-- FIXME: Need to explain what this component does -->
+ * virt-api: This component provides a HTTP RESTfull entrypoint to manage the virtual machines within the cluster.
  * virt-controller: This component manages the state of each VM within the Kubernetes cluster.
  * virt-handler: This is a daemon that runs on each Kubernetes node.
 It is